jonwibowo/jonwibowo/README.md

 - **Email**: jonathan_wibowo@berkeley.edu

 🌟 **Fun Fact**
-When I'm not experimenting with data, I enjoy bouldering, hiking, and exploring the Bay Area.
+When I'm not in front of my computer, I enjoy bouldering (mostly at Mosaic), hiking, and exploring the Bay Area.